Purple Curriculum (KS4)

 Our prime purpose is to prepare pupils for the next stage of their education, both academically and personally.
 We are very aware that the move from the supportive environment of Fern House to college or the workplace is very challenging for our pupils.
 It is essential that they are given the opportunity to develop the necessary resilience and confidence to enable them to function successfully in the wider world.
 We continue to build on the foundations laid down in KS2 and KS3, addressing the widespread language deficit, economic and cultural deprivation which characterise our pupils.

-All pupils undertake a Functional Skills course in English and maths at either Entry level or Level 1.
-The opportunity to study for L2 qualifications could be made available if appropriate.
+All pupils undertake a Functional Skills course in English and Maths at either Entry level or Level 1.
+The opportunity to study for L2 or GCSE qualifications could be made available if appropriate.
 Competence in these core subjects is the essential foundation for future success and employability.

 It is crucial that the pupils perceive the curriculum to be both engaging and purposeful.
-We therefore give them the choice of four pathways- creativity, sport, construction and non-specific placement.
-The first three options lead to a nationally recognised qualification and involve some work experience while placement is for pupils who are unsure of which option to follow, enabling them to have a taster of experiences in appropriate workplaces.
+We therefore give them the choice of five pathways- art, media, sport, construction and non-specific placement.
+The first four options lead to a nationally recognised qualification and involve some work experience while placement is for pupils who are unsure of which option to follow, enabling them to have a taster of experiences in appropriate workplaces.